Matthew Jukes

-Matthew Jukes is a wine writer in the UK.

-He publishes a number of annual wine Reports including the 100 Best Australian Wines (the thirteenth 100 Best List was launched in May 2016), the Bordeaux En Primeur Report, the Burgundy En Primeur Report and, released for the first time in early 2017, his Piemonte Report.
+Matthew Jukes is a wine writer in the United Kingdom.
+He publishes a number of annual wine reports including the 100 Best Australian Wines, the Bordeaux En Primeur Report, the Burgundy En Primeur Report and, from 2017, a Piemonte Report.

-He regularly lectures and runs tastings for both corporate and private clients.

 Career history

 Jukes started his career in the wine industry in 1987 working with wine consultant James Rogers at the Barnes Wine Shop, London SW13.
-From there, Matthew moved into buying for Bibendum Restaurant & Oyster Bar, London SW3, winning awards for his wine list, and then into radio when journalism started to become his focus.
+From there, Jukes moved into buying for Bibendum Restaurant & Oyster Bar, London SW3, winning awards for his wine list, and then into radio when journalism started to become his focus.
 After 3 years on a weekly radio slot for the BBC, Channel 4 approached Jukes to host 'Wine Hunt'.
 Jukes then went on to write 'The Wine Book' which was later serialised by the Daily Mail.

-Jukes was offered a wine column in the Daily Mail's Weekend Magazine.
+He has created a line of non-alcoholic drinks: 'Jukes Cordialities'.

 Awards

-In January 2012, Matthew Jukes was awarded the Honorary Australian of the Year Award by the Australia Day Foundation.
-It recognises a non Australian resident of the UK who displays "Australian characteristics" or has contributed significantly to Australia.
+In January 2012, Jukes was awarded the Honorary Australian of the Year Award by the Australia Day Foundation.
+It recognises a non-Australian resident of the UK who displays "Australian characteristics" or has contributed significantly to Australia.

-In May 2011, Off Licence News voted Matthew the most influential wine writer in the UK.
+In May 2011, Off Licence News voted Jukes the most influential wine writer in the UK.

 His book, Taste Food & Wine, co-written with Tyson Stelzer, won the Australian Food Media Award for Best Food and Writing.

-In 2002, Matthew won the International Wine and Spirit Competition’s Trophy for Wine Communicator of the Year.
+In 2002, Jukes won the International Wine and Spirit Competition’s Trophy for Wine Communicator of the Year.